Home » Dead Pixel on TV

 Dead Pixel on TV

-The TV screen image is formed by dots that are called pixels.
-These dots are of different colors that depend on transmitted video.
+The TV screen image is formed by dots called pixels.
+These dots are different colors that depend on the transmitted video.
 Thus, they can create any picture on the screen.

 How a Screen Pixel Works